silverstee1/gekkoboot-builds/README.md

 - SD2SP1
 - IDE-EXI in Slot A
 - SD2SP2
-- MMCE Slot A
+- MMCE Slot A (FlipperMCE, GCMCE)
-- MMCE Slot B
+- MMCE Slot B (FlipperMCE, GCMCE)
 - M.2 Loader in SP1

 You can use button shortcuts to keep alternate software on quick access.